Trauma and Chipped Teeth

 A damaged smile

+This young boy had broken a smaller amount of tooth.
 People sometimes ignore chipped edges on lower incisors, but as this photo demonstrates, they still show upon smiling.

-The lost tooth structure also meant that the deeper dentine layer was exposed.
+In this instance, the lost tooth structure also meant that the deeper dentine layer was exposed.
 This little boy was experiencing a lot of cold sensitivity each time he tried to eat or drink anything.